 Strong brand identity builds trust and motivates people to buy your products and services.
 In B2B organizations, the concept of branding your product management and product marketing teams applies for the same reasons.

 If you lead a product management or product marketing team, creating a strong brand identity allows you to define your value to the organization and establishes the criteria by which you want to be held accountable.
 In other words, you can define your own measuring stick that plays to your team’s strengths.
 Without it, measurement is highly subjective and inconsistent at best.
 Sound familiar?
+The Playbook:

 Consider your colleagues in engineering, marketing, services, sales and the executive team to be your target markets.